It's a bit of an irony to call the TP-Link Archer AX6000 well-rounded, but that's true. The router has a lot to offer.

 The TP-Link Archer did quite well as a mini NAS server when hosting a portable drive, considering it has no multi-gig LAN port.

 Other than file sharing, the router also supports Time Machine backup and media streaming.
-With this type of performance, you can expect a decent network storage experience out of it.
+With this type of performance, you can expect a decent network storage experience.
 Just make sure you get a fast external drive.

 By the way, the router USB-C port delivered the same speed as its USB-A one.
 But the support for USB-C does mean you have more options in terms of which storage device to use with the router.